G-5-class motor torpedo boat: Service history

 On 22 June 1941, the day that the Germans invaded the Soviet Union, 254 G-5s were in service.
 The Baltic Fleet had 60, the Black Sea Fleet had 92, the Pacific Fleet had 135 and the Caspian Flotilla had six.
 During the war 73 were lost in action and 31 were scrapped after becoming unserviceable.
 By the end of the war in 1945 24 were in service with the Baltic Fleet, 134 were with the Pacific Fleet and six were still with the Caspian Flotilla.

 Many of the Soviet G-5s were used for different roles (landing units, transports, escorts, etc..) and saw a relatively low numbers of torpedo attacks against enemy targets.
 In Baltic Sea TK-94 scored the locally significant sinking of Finnish minelayer Riilahti.
 The only other known sinking caused by G-5s in Baltic Sea was the German minesweeper M37.

 Likewise, few victories were scored in Black Sea.
 During the Crimean Offensive, on the night of 27 April, three G-5s attacked and crippled the German submarine hunter UJ-104 near Sevastopol.
-The Romanian gunboat Sublocotenent Ghiculescu opened fire with tracer rounds, enabling several more warships to locate the three boats and begin firing, resulting in one of the G-5s being sunk.
+The Romanian gunboat Sublocotenent Ghiculescu opened fire with starshell rounds, enabling several more warships to locate the three boats and begin firing, resulting in one of the G-5s being sunk.
 UJ-104 was towed to Sevastopol and later sunk by Soviet aircraft.
 Later, some G-5s sank the already damaged and abandoned Romanian minelayer Romania.

 On 18 November 1942 the Finnish motor torpedo boat Syöksy, the captured G-5 boats Vinha and Vihuri, as well as a minelaying KM-boat, attacked Soviet ships in the harbour of Lavansaari.
 Syöksy sank the Soviet gunboat Krasnoye Znamya, although she was later raised and put back into service.